 Small Wind Turbine Generator for the Home

-With the availability of new feed in tariffs from the government and national grid under the clean energy cash back scheme building your own DIY wind turbine may sound like a great idea to earn money and have all your electricity for free.
+With the availability of the new Smart Expert Guarantee (SEG) feed-in type tariffs from almost all electricity suppliers, building your own DIY wind turbine may sound like a great idea to earn money and have all your electricity for free.
 Let’s find out if this scenario is available for the majority of homeowners.

-Because the UK is an island and has winds from the Atlantic from the gulf stream at least 40% of wind generated over Europe finds its way over the UK so the island is ideally placed for home owners to either buy one of these devices or build their own as a DIY project.
+Because the UK is an island with winds coming in from the Atlantic via the Jet Stream and strong northerlies, at least 40% of the wind generated over Europe finds its way over the UK.
+Our landscape is, therefore, ideally suited to take advantage of homeowners buying one of these devices or building their own as a DIY project.

-Wind turbines are much smaller than the ones you may have seen on TV and can cost under £1,000 for a micro system and up to £20,000 for the larger systems and it depends on how much energy you want to produce will dictate your required investment.
-A 2.5kWh system could save your around £350 per year in electricity.
-Although no electricity is produced when the wind power is low or too high not all systems can store excess energy and has to be used right away.
-So depending on how much you spend having wind power may just be something you have to supplement other green solutions or standard electric power from the national grid as already provided by your energy supplier.
+Wind turbines are much smaller than the ones you may have seen on TV and can cost under £1,000 for a microsystem and up to £20,000 for larger designs.
+Depending on how much energy you want to produce will dictate your required investment.
+A 2.5kWh system could save you around £350 per year in electricity.
+Although no electricity gets produced when the wind power is low or too high, not all systems can store excess energy and must be used immediately.

-It’s likely that you’ll need something that generates at least 3.0kWh power and this type of turbine is going to cost around £10,000 although you could get some local or government funding in the form of a grant so check with your local council’s website first to see what’s on offer (the grants will vary up and down the country).
-This system should be sufficient to power a standard three bedroom house excluding heating and the energy can actually be stored or exported to the national grid to take advantage of the feed in tariff system.
+You’ll likely need something that generates at least 3.0kWh power.
+This type of turbine will cost around £10,000, although you could get some local or government funding through a grant.
+Check your local council’s website first to see what’s on offer (the grants will vary up and down the country).
+This system should be sufficient to power a standard three-bedroom house, excluding heating.

-From the initial investment the pay back period is at least ten years.
+From the initial investment, the payback period is at least ten years.
 The payback means that your initial investment will be similar to the savings realised from lower electricity costs over ten years.
-As with other renewable energy solutions, this is not something to invest in if you want to save money but rather to reduce the carbon emissions from the energy you use from for example coal fired power stations.
+As with other renewable energy solutions, this is not something to invest in to save money but instead to reduce the carbon emissions from the energy you use, such as coal-fired power stations.

 DIY wind power kits

-Other kits that are more expensive and can actually generate up to 2.2kWh can cost over £4,000 and you have to install them yourself or get the company to install them for you.
-If you are any doubt speak to the carbon trust or energy saving trust who can help your decide if a wind turbine generator is the solution for your green energy requirements.
+Other kits that are more expensive and can generate up to 2.2kWh can cost over £4,000, and you have to install them yourself or get the company to install them for you.
+If you are in any doubt, speak to the Carbon Trust or the Energy Saving Trust, who can help you decide if a wind turbine generator is a solution for your green energy requirements.